The Planet Birdsong Foundation works with organizations of all sizes from

 parabolic reflectors developed to be compatible with

 locally available smartphones.
-Outstanding participants will be provided
+Outstanding participants are be provided

 with additional professional equipment to ensure that all Rwandan bird

-species are recorded over a period of several years.
-The process will
+species are recorded over a period of several years and some rarities are

-be overseen by some of Rwanda’s finest ornithologists, who will verify
+is overseen by some of Rwanda’s finest ornithologists, who verify

 recordings to be stored locally at the